MicrosoftDocs/win32/desktop-src/Msi/productcode.md

 # ProductCode property

-The **ProductCode** property is a unique identifier for the particular product release, represented as a string [GUID](guid.md), for example "{12345678-1234-1234-1234-123456789012}".
+The **ProductCode** property contains the [product code](product-codes.md), a unique identifier for the particular product release, represented as a string [GUID](guid.md), for example "{12345678-1234-1234-1234-123456789012}".
 Letters used in this GUID must be uppercase.
 This ID must vary for different versions and languages.

 A product upgrade that updates a product into an entirely new product must also change the product code.
 The 32-bit and 64-bit versions of an application's package must be assigned different product codes.